fredpi/SwiftLint/README.md

 used to build the main configuration already (e. g. by having been referenced via something like `child_config: Folder/.swiftlint.yml`).
 Also, `parent_config` / `child_config` specifications of nested configurations are getting ignored because there's no sense to that.

+If one (or more) SwiftLint file(s) are explicitly specified via the `--config` parameter, that configuration will be treated as an override, no matter whether there exist other `.swiftlint.yml` files somewhere within the directory. **So if you want to use use nested configurations, you can't use the `-- config` parameter.**

 ## License